juanitotaveras/tacoboutaustin/README.md

 `cd tacoboutaustin`

-3. Run docker images for api and frontend
+3. Run docker images for api and frontend:

-'make create_env'
+`make create_env`

-This will run the api on localhost and the frontend on localhost:5000
+This will run the api on localhost:80 and the frontend on localhost:3000

+4. To close images:
+`make clear_env`

+# Testing
+Check out our travis ci at https://travis-ci.org/juanitotaveras/tacoboutaustin